 After investigation of potential claims, on August 12, 2011, the Debtor commenced Adv.
 Pro.
 No. 11-5129 ("SFG Adversary") by filing its original complaint ("Complaint") with the Bankruptcy Court.
-In the Complaint, the Debtor asserted claims and causes of action against defendants SFG, and FDIC-R-Bank and FDIC-R-Bridge (together, the "FDIC Entities"), primarily based upon delays in honoring draw requests made under the loan agreement with SFG for construction of the Hotel.
+In the Complaint, the Debtor asserted claims and causes of action against defendants SFG, and the FDIC, as Receiver for Silverton Bank Bank ("FDIC-R-Bank"), and the FDIC as receiver for Silverton Bridge Bank ("FDIC-R-Bridge;" with FDIC-R-Bank, the "FDIC Entities"), based upon delays in honoring draw requests made under the loan agreement with SFG for construction of the Hotel.
 The delays were a breach of the loan agreement and caused damages to the Debtor in amounts to be determined at trial.
 Specific claims against SFG and the FDIC Entities in the SFG Adversary include breach of contract and tortious interference with contracts.
-The Debtor is continuing to review the enforcement of the Confirmation Letter by one or more of the FDIC Entities, and may amend the Complaint accordingly, for damages related to the Confirmation Letter and/or to recover amounts paid to one or more of the FDIC Entities under the Confirmtion Letter.
+The Debtor is continuing to review the enforcement of the Hedge Agreement by one or more of the FDIC Entities, and may amend the Complaint accordingly, for damages related to the Hedge Agreement and/or to recover amounts paid to one or more of the FDIC Entities under the Hedge Agreement.
 Also in the SFG Adversary, the Debtor objected to the claims and liens asserted by S2 Acquisition, based upon defenses to the enforcement of the note and loan agreement (originally with SFG) arising from claims against SFG and the FDIC Entities.
-The Debtor also seeks to equitably subordinate the liens and claims of S2 Acquisition on the same basis.
-Funding for the pursuit of the Debtor's rights and claims in the SFG Adversary shall be provided by the New Equity Contribution, and from the operations of the Hotel.
-The Debtor will continue to pursue its remedies in the SFG Adversary after the confirmation of the Plan, if necessary, and will work to obtain a trial date in 2012.
-The Debtor's projections, set forth at
+The Debtor also seeks to equitably subordinate the liens and claims of S2 Acquisition on the same The Debtor will continue to pursue its remedies in the SFG Adversary after the basis. confirmation of the Plan, if necessary, and will work to obtain a trial date in 2012.